UodessHathor/1_DATA_COLLECTION_MANAGEMENT/README.md

-# Welcome!
+# Hey!
 A Data Collection & Management project is available here🩵

 In this repo you will find **one case study** on building a **Data infrastruture** (storing, collecting with scrapping technic and data storage).